 Don’t worry if you’re not sure if what you’re feeling is a kick or not – that’s normal for many first time moms!

-If this is your second or later pregnancy, chances are you’ll feel your baby kick earlier since you know what you’re feeling this time around.
+If this is your second or later pregnancy, chances are you might be feeling baby kick earlier since you know what to look for this time.